Here’s How You Can Prepare For Rising Gas Prices and Taxes

 The first federal gas tax was in 1932.
 President Herbert Hoover originally created the tax to help pay millions of dollars in federal deficit due to the Great Depression.
 Federal gas taxes have since been rising.

-State gas taxes also exist.
-Taxes on gas can vary from state to state.
-This map shows gas tax rates in each state as of July 2018.
-Pennsylvania has the highest gas tax rate at a whopping 58.7 cents per gallon, whereas the lowest gas tax rate is in Alaska, at 14.6 cents per gallon.
-These rates don’t include the federal gas tax, which is added to state gas taxes and is currently 18.4 cents a gallon.
+State gas taxes, which vary from state to state, also play a role.
+This map shows gas tax rates in each state as of July 2021.
+California has the highest gas tax rate, a crushing 66.98 cents per gallon.
+At 14.98 cents per gallon, Alaska is as low as it goes.
+These rates don’t include the federal gas tax, which is currently 18.4 cents a gallon.

 State tax rates fluctuate for various reasons.
-One of the most popular uses for gas taxes is working on repairing roads.
-The usage feels appropriate since by taxing gas, the people who use the roads the most are essentially contributing to their repair.
-Plus, the people who use the roads the most — and use the most gas — pay the most toward infrastructure.
-In Alabama, for example, extra gas taxes were used to improve infrastructure.
+One of the most popular uses for gas taxes is paying for highway maintenance and road repair.
+The logic is that by taxing gas, the people who use the roads the most contribute most to their repair.

-Here are the current average gas prices per state for regular grade fuel, according to AAA.
-Due to price fluctuations over time, please check AAA to see the most recent updates.
+Here are the current average gas prices per state for regular unleaded fuel, according to Choose Energy.

 |Average Gas Prices in Each State|